-- (c) a banking institution incorporated outside Hong Kong which is subject to prudential regulation and supervision on an ongoing basis, or an entity which is authorized to act as trustee/custodian of a scheme and prudentially regulated and supervised by an overseas supervisory authority acceptable to the Commission. - 4.4 A trustee shall be independently audited and shall have minimum paid-up share capital and non-distributable capital reserves of HK\$10 million or its equivalent in foreign currency. - 4.5 Notwithstanding 4.4 above, the trustee's paid-up share capital and non-distributable capital reserves may be less than HK\$10 million if the trustee is a wholly-owned subsidiary of a substantial financial institution (the "holding company") acceptable to the Commission; and - (a) the holding company issues a standing commitment to subscribe sufficient additional capital in the trustee up to the required amount, if so required by the Commission; or - (b) the holding company undertakes that it will not let its wholly-owned subsidiary default and will not, without prior approval of the Commission, voluntarily dispose of, or permit the disposal or issue of any share capital of the trustee such that the trustee ceases to be a wholly-owned subsidiary of the holding company.

-4.6 The trustee shall:

-(a) possess key personnel with the knowledge, organizational resources and experience relevant to the holding of real estate under a scheme that operates in a manner similar to that of a scheme authorised under this Code: or
+- 4.3 A trustee shall be: - (a) [deleted] - (b) [deleted] - (c) a banking institution incorporated outside Hong Kong which is subject to prudential regulation and supervision on an ongoing basis, or an entity which is authorized to act as trustee/custodian of a scheme and prudentially regulated and supervised by an overseas supervisory authority acceptable to the Commission; or - (d) a depositary licensed or registered to carry on Type 13 regulated activity under Part V of the SFO. - 4.4 A trustee shall be independently audited to ensure that the applicable statutory and regulatory requirements on financial resources are complied with. - 4.5 A trustee shall have minimum issued and paid-up-share capital and non-distributable capital reserves of HK\$10 million or its equivalent in foreign currency.
+Notwithstanding this, the trustee's paid-up share capital and non-distributable capital reserves may be less than HK\$10 million if the trustee is a wholly-owned subsidiary of a substantial financial institution (the "holding company") acceptable to the Commission; and - (a) the holding company issues a standing commitment to subscribe sufficient additional capital in the trustee up to the required amount, if so required by the Commission; or - (b) the holding company undertakes that it will not let its wholly-owned subsidiary default and will not, without prior approval of the Commission, voluntarily dispose of, or permit the disposal or issue of any share capital of the trustee such that the trustee ceases to be a wholly-owned subsidiary of the holding company. - Note: 4.5 is not applicable to a trustee that is licensed or registered to carry on Type 13 regulated activity under Part V of the SFO, which shall comply with the applicable statutory requirements on financial resources. - 4.6 The trustee shall: - (a) possess key personnel with the knowledge, organizational resources and experience relevant to the holding of real estate under a scheme that operates in a manner similar to that of a scheme authorised under this Code; or